-1. Evaluation of Clinical Competencies: Client sessions will be supervised and evaluated for clinical competency by the assigned clinical supervisor.
+- Video Evaluation of Clinical Competencies: Client sessions will be observed live or video-taped and evaluated for clinical competency by the assigned clinical supervisor.
 Feedback will be provided on a regular basis during individual and/or group supervision.
-More formalized written evaluation will occur at the end the enrollment.
+More formalized written evaluations will occur at the end of each term. - 2.
 Client Documentation: Students are expected to document all clinical work with clients.
-This will include notes of phone and in-person contacts, session notes and final reports for therapy clients, and assessment reports.
+This will include notes of phone and in-person intakes, session notes and final reports for therapy clients, and assessment reports.

-Final examination date and time: NA Final exam weighting: NA
+Final examination date and time: NA

+Final exam weighting: NA